Brook House Immigration Removal Centre

-Brook House Immigration Removal Centre is a privately managed detention centre, operated by Serco on behalf of Home Office.
-The facility is situated in the grounds of Gatwick Airport, Crawley, West Sussex.
+Brook House Immigration Removal Centre is a privately managed detention centre in England, operated by Serco on behalf of the Home Office.
+It is in the grounds of Gatwick Airport, Crawley, West Sussex.

 Brook House opened in March 2009 as a newly built facility with a capacity of 448 detainees, which increased to 508 in 2017.
 The facility is built to a Category B security level.
 Brook House is built near to the immigration removal centre at Tinsley House, also at Gatwick and currently operated by Serco.
 The facility was built on a similar design to Colnbrook Immigration Removal Centre at Heathrow and was initially intended to provide short-term accommodation for male detainees.

 History

-In August 2019 the Home Office invited outsourcing companies to bid for a contract worth up to £260m over 10 years from May 2020 to run Brook House and Tinsley House.
+In August 2019 the Home Office invited outsourcing companies to bid for a contract worth up to £260 million over 10 years from May 2020 to run Brook House and Tinsley House.
 The following month, G4S announced that it would not be bidding for the contract.

 In February 2020 the Home Office announced that Serco had been awarded the contract to run both removal centres until 2028.
 The contractor's bid included an undertaking to increase staffing levels including those responsible for detainees' welfare, to give detainees access to educational activities through the week, and to provide new safeguarding and vulnerability training.